lassejlv/yourId/README.md

 ## yourId

 A simple id generator.
-You can easy add to your project.
+Thats fast, easy, and fun to use.

 ## Whats new?